LCC ATTENDANCE POLICY

 Teachers record attendance in all classes every class.

-- For Comprehensive English and Test Preparation Programs, students must attend at least 80% of classes to receive a Certificate of Achievement.
+a.
+For Comprehensive English and Test Preparation Programs, you must attend at least 80% of classes to receive a Certificate of Achievement.

-- For Special Focus Short-Term courses, students must attend at least 70% of classes to receive a Certificate of Achievement.
+b.
+For Special Focus Short-Term courses, you must attend at least 70% of classes to receive a Certificate of Achievement.

-- For Career Diploma Programs, students must attend at least 80% of classes to receive a Diploma.
+c.
+For Career Diploma Programs, you must attend at least 80% of classes to receive a Diploma.

-If students miss classes in a diploma program, they must make up coursework to meet the academic requirements and pass the course.
-At the discretion of the Instructional Coordinator, students may be required to repeat courses or attend tutorials at an additional cost for significant absences (eg. more than one day per week in a diploma program).
+• If you miss classes in a diploma program, you must make up the work to pass.
+You may be required to repeat courses or attend tutorials at an additional cost for significant absences (eg. more than one day per week in a diploma program).